CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-1/Readme.md

 #include <boost/statechart/custom_reaction.hpp>

 ```
-_All functionalities of boost::statechart resides in a namespaces called boost::statechart. since we'll be using it quiet number of times, we'll shorten it via following code._
+_All functionalities of boost::statechart resides in a namespaces called boost::statechart. since we'll be using it quiet number of times, we'll shorten the namespace via following code._

 ```
 namespaces sc = boost::statechart;